 Let me die in spring under the blossoms trees,

-Another poet, Kobayashi Issa (1763-1828), known as one of the four haiku masters in Japan, along with Bashō, Buson and Shiki, composed the following haiku:
+Another poet during the Edo period, Kobayashi Issa (1763-1828), known as one of the haiku masters in Japan, along with Basho, Buson, and Shiki, composed the following haiku:

 press me to

 On the other hand, the cherry blossoms have been a symbol for predicting successful rice harvests in autumn.
-The cherry blossoms are revered with productive and rebirth powers, as Ohnuki-Tierney explained.
-Believed to represent the mountain deity (yama-no-kami) that transformed into the deity of the rice paddies (ta no kami) in Japanese folk religions, cherry blossom trees signified agricultural production and reproduction.
-Every spring the mountain deity would come down from the mountains to the rice paddy fields on the falling cherry blossom petals and transformed into the rice paddy deity, which is a critical crop for Japanese agriculture and production.
+The cherry blossoms are revered with productive and rebirth powers.
+They are believed to represent the mountain deity (Yama-no-kami) that transformed into the deity of the rice paddies (Ta-no-kami) in Japanese folk religions.
+Cherry blossom trees signify agricultural production and reproduction.
+Every spring, the mountain god would come down from the mountains to the rice paddy fields.
+He would come down riding on the falling cherry blossom petals and transform into the rice paddy god, which is a critical crop for Japanese agriculture and production.
 It was during this time peasant farmers traveled to the mountains to worship the trees, which were considered sacred since they carried the soul of the mountain deity down to humans in the villages.

-Many festivals are held throughout Japan celebrating the deity of the rice paddy between spring and autumn in line with the various stages of the rice-growing process but are especially notable around the time of spring transplanting, while other rituals are held at harvest time.
-For example, during the spring there are ceremonies called saori (greeting the rice-field kami) and sanaburi (or sanoburi, “sending off the rice-field kami”), while during the autumn there are ceremonies called i no ko (“child of the boar”) and tōkan’ya (“tenth night”).
+Many festivals are held throughout Japan, celebrating the deity of the rice paddy between spring and autumn in line with the various stages of the rice-growing process.
+But they are especially notable around the time of spring transplanting, while other rituals are held at harvest time.
+For example, during the spring, there are ceremonies called saori (greeting the rice-field kami) and sanaburi (or sanoburi, “sending off the rice-field kami”).
+Meanwhile, during the autumn, there are ceremonies called i-no-ko (“child of the boar”) and tōkan’ya (“tenth night”).

-The cycle of spring and autumn festivals celebrating the rice paddy deityare seen throughout the country and are linked to Japanese folklore between the rice paddy deityand the mountain deityin those two seasons.
-Namely, in spring it’s believed that the mountain deitydescends from the mountain to the village, becoming the deityof the rice paddy, and in fall, the rice paddy deityleaves the field and returns to the mountain, where it transforms back into the mountain deity.
+The cycle of spring and autumn festivals celebrating the rice paddy deity is seen throughout the country and are linked to Japanese folklore between the rice paddy deity and the mountain deity in those two seasons.
+Namely, in spring, it’s believed that the mountain deity descends from the mountain to the village, becoming the deity of the rice paddy.
+In fall, the rice paddy deity leaves the field and returns to the foothills, where it transforms back into the mountain deity.